-6.1.1 Screening period (up to 4 weeks)
+6.1.1 Screening period (up to 4 weeks; may be extended by up to 2 additional weeks)

 Informed consent will be obtained during a screening visit prior to any study-related procedures being conducted.
-Some screening assessments, including laboratory tests and quality of life questionnaires, will be performed within 7 days before randomization.
+Patients experiencing acute hemolytic crisis may receive blood cell transfusions during the screening period.
+The start of dosing must occur at least 7 days after receiving last transfusion.

 Patients will be screened to confirm that entrance criteria for the study have been met.
 Key inclusion and exclusion criteria will be reviewed by the study medical monitor and eligibility will be confirmed prior to the enrollment.
-Patients experiencing acute hemolytic crisis may receive blood cell transfusions during the screening period.
-For Hb level qualification, the latest post-transfusion value will be used as Baseline, and the threshold of ≤ 9.0 g/dL must be met.
+If needed and after consultation with the medical monitor, the screening period may be extended by up to 2 additional weeks (e.g., eligibility laboratory results not available due to technical reasons or the patient receives an RBC transfusion during the last week of the screening period, reasonably reversible medical reasons such as COVID-19 infection).